Motion: Dynamic Considerations

 the segment duration angle

-the range of movement (lift) - this being the LEAST significant.
+the magnitude of the movement (lift) - this is the LEAST significant.

 Besides the effect of these factors on jerk and the resultant distortion of the actual motion produced, the maximum allowable operating speed is also influenced by the accuracy of profile manufacture.
 The adverse effect of local profile inaccuracies is aggravated as the machine-speed increases.
 But, in some cases, it may be compensated by the flexibility of the system.
 Very stiff mechanisms are to be preferred in all cases, provided the cam profile is smooth.